Synthetixio/SIPs/content/sccp/sccp-408.md

 # Simple Summary

-This SCCP proposes that perpetual futures markets with less than $10,000 in open interest, or zero 24-hour trading volume on Base and Optimism are changed to become close-only.
+This SCCP proposes that perpetual futures markets with less than $10,000 in open interest, or zero 24-hour trading volume on Base and Optimism at time of writing are changed to become close-only.

 # Abstract